Apple’s iOS 13 is coming to iPhones within days – here are all the new software features

 - Related: What are Aniomji and Memoji?

-Users typically need an Apple device with a TrueDepth camera, like the iPhone X, XR or XS to interact and manipulate Memoji, as they rely on face tracking, however, with iOS 13 the company is also introducing ‘Memoji Stickers’ – static expressions that you can paste into chat directly from the keyboard.
+Users typically need an Apple device with a TrueDepth camera, like the iPhone X, XR or XS to interact and manipulate Memoji, as they rely on face tracking — but with iOS 13 the company is also introducing ‘Memoji Stickers’ – static expressions that you can paste into chat directly from the keyboard, which will now be joining devices running an Apple A9 chip.

 Beyond Memojis, the Messaging experience within iOS 13 is going to support integrated context-aware search, so you can more readily find not only recent conversations, but contacts, photos, links, and locations you might also be looking for.
-Chats will also come with an improved ‘details pane’ so you can view links, locations and attachments on a chat-by-chat basis.
+Chats will also come with an improved ‘details pane’ so you can view links, locations and attachments on an individual basis.

 iOS 13 – Sign in with Apple